-Swamp white oak is a striking tree with attractive peeling bark, especially on young trees.
+Swamp white oak is a striking tree with attractive peeling bark, which is especially prevalent on young trees.
 The lustrous, lobed leaves have a two-tone appearance, dark green on top with a silvery-white underside.
 Fall color is an orange-gold to yellow in mid-autumn.
 An excellent shade tree for any landscape.

 This species is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 Size and form:

 Swamp white oak is a broad, rounded tree that matures to a height and width of 50 to 60 feet.

 It is native to northeastern North America including Chicago.
 C-Value: 6.

 Attracts birds and pollinators:

 Mature bark is a dark gray-brown with blocky ridges.
 Young trees develop a flaky, peeling bark that reveals an orange inner bark.

 Leaf or needle arrangement, size, shape, and texture: